-A validation-based metric definition is the attribute of a Metric Suite with the «ValidationBasedMetricDefinition» stereotype applied.
-In this attribute, you can specify a predefined validation rule for calculating metrics according to the parameter values.
+A validation-based metric definition is an attribute of a Metric Suite with the «ValidationBasedMetricDefinition» stereotype applied.
+In this attribute, you can specify a predefined validation rule for calculating metrics according to parameter values.

 To build a validation-based metric definition

 - Select the shape of a Metric Suite, click the smart manipulator on the shape, and select Validation-Based Metric Definition.
 An attribute with the «ValidationBasedMetricDefinition» stereotype is created.

 - Type the name of the attribute directly on the shape and then click a free space on the diagram.